UK National Authority for Counter Eavesdropping: History

 In 1958, UK NACE was recognised as a national authority by the Cabinet Office.
 From 1960, UK NACE was a part of MI5 before moving back to the Foreign, Commonwealth and Development office in 1969.
-In 2008, FCDO services became a trading fund, allowing UK NACE to offer their services to other government departments, law enforcement and some companies.
+In 2008, FCDO Services became a trading fund, allowing UK NACE to offer their services to other government departments, law enforcement and some List X companies.

-In 2020, UK NACE became a public authority under schedule 4 of the Investigatory Powers Act, with the power to authorise collection of communications data in support of national security.
+In 2020, UK NACE became a public authority under Schedule 4 of the Investigatory Powers Act, with the power to authorise collection of communications data in support of national security.

 Operations

-UK NACE main aims are to ensure that the most sensitive, classified areas within the UK government estate are protected.
+UK NACE's main aims are to ensure that the most sensitive, classified areas within the UK government estate are protected.
 Their services include: